hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 ## Data annotation

+* [List of manual image annotation tools](https://en.wikipedia.org/wiki/List_of_manual_image_annotation_tools) - The list of annotation tools is long, unfortunately the Wikipedia rule enforce certain criteria I think are not smooth enough to enable tool discovery in fast pace changing environments.
+In that case, please take a look at the [talk](https://en.wikipedia.org/wiki/Talk:List_of_manual_image_annotation_tools) page of this article, there is pletoria of tools to discover here.
 * Polygon-RNN:
   * [Efficient Interactive Annotation of Segmentation Datasets with Polygon-RNN++](https://www.youtube.com/watch?v=evGqMnL4P3E)
   * [Demo](http://www.cs.toronto.edu/polyrnn/)
 * [supervise.ly](supervise.ly) - Is a an online service that enable automatic annotation of data.
+Fron the tens I tested it is my current favorite.

 ## Data Generation